Ameenafz248/expl-docs/docs/ywl.md

  ![](img/ywlexp24.png) ![](img/ywlexp23.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 11\.
 Now the reduction expr: expr ‘-‘ expr can take place.
 The nodes containing 21 and 16 are set to the l and r fields of the node containing ‘-‘ and the pointer to ‘-‘ is now the attribute value of the head.
 The bottom most part of the tree has been created.

  ![](img/ywlexp26.png) ![](img/ywlexp25.png)

-PARSE STACK-AFTER READ       ATTRIBUTE STACK-AFTER READ
+PARSE STACK-AFTER REDUCTION       ATTRIBUTE STACK-AFTER REDUCTION

 12\.
 The literal token ‘(‘ is read and returned.
 The reduction expr: ‘(‘ expr ‘)’ can now take place.
 Note how operator precedence is overridden using parentheses.